sous-chefs/rvm/README.md

 **WARNING** - Please read!

-There is currently a _major_ rewrite going on with this cookbook to simply the interface to RVM with Chef.
+There is currently a _major_ rewrite going on with this cookbook to simplify the interface to RVM with Chef.
 Expect the master branch to be very broken until there is a 1.0 release.
 All previous pull requests will need to rebase to the newer master to contribute to the newly re-factored resources.